This site conforms to the W3C (World Wide Web Consortium) Accessibility Guidelines 1.0 Conformance level A.

-Because the site was designed with CSS you can increase the text size.
+Because this site was designed with CSS you can increase the text size.

-In Firefox [Control][+] will increase text size and [Control][-] will decrease text size
+In Firefox [Control]+[+] will increase the text size and [Control]+[-] will decrease the text size

-In Internet Explorer [Apple][+] will increase the text size and [Apple][-] will decrease.
+In Internet Explorer [Apple]+[+] will increase the text size and [Apple][-] will decrease the text size.

-In Firefox [Apple][+] will increase the text size and [Apple][-] will decrease.
+In Firefox [Apple]+[+] will increase the text size and [Apple]+[-] will decrease the text size.

-In Safari [Apple][+] will increase the text size and [Apple][-] will decrease.
+In Safari [Apple]+[+] will increase the text size and [Apple]+[-] will decrease the text size.

 Flash content can be enlarged by right clicking (or [Control] + click on a Mac) on the text or image and choosing Zoom In.

-You can take several options to improve your access to this site.
+There are several ways to improve your access to this site.

-This site provides useful upgrade information on Internet Explorer, Netscape Navigator and other browsers.
+This site provides useful upgrade information on Internet Explorer, Firefox and other browsers.
 The information includes items such as version, release date, file size, system requirements and download time.

 You can control how a web browser displays information.
 This includes changing the body text font type and size, foreground and background colours, and using keyboard shortcuts.